When you’re a new virtual assistant, it can be confusing and stressful trying to figure out everything you need for your business.

 Forms you’ll need for your business:

-- “Work with me” to get details about their business needs before chatting with them.
+- “Work with me” form to get details about a potential client before doing a discovery call.

-- “Intake” to get details you’ll need to do their work.
+- Onboarding form to get details you’ll need to do your client work.

-- Time zones are automatically adjusted for you (this is a biggie!)
+- Time zones are automatically adjusted for you.

 - Clients can cancel and reschedule appointments themselves.